Prime Rate Canada

 rates were to increase is a poor analysis.
 The best analysis for most of us is to find the rate that we can afford that we can lock-in for as long as possible.
 Making a bet on Interest rates is arguably inappropriate for a homeowner that is trying to secure financing for their house.
 It is a material risk.
 Assess your risk tolerance and understand what happens if your bet on rates does not work out.
 Taking interest rate risk is only appropriate for the minority of us that can afford to be wrong.

-The prime rate and variable mortgage rates will decline by 0.25%, bringing some relief to variable-rate mortgage holders.
-Variable mortgage rates are now very close to fixed mortgage rates, but still slightly higher.
-With the additional rate cuts that are anticipated we could soon see a more typical rate environment where variable rates are below fixed rates, perhaps into the mid-3% range by the end of the year.
+The prime rate and variable mortgage rates will remain unchanged.
+Variable mortgage rates remain slightly above fixed mortgage rates.
+With the additional rate cuts that are anticipated in 2025 we could soon see a more typical rate environment where variable rates are below fixed rates, perhaps into the mid-3% range by the end of the year.

-Bond yields have not changed as a result of this rate cut - it was already priced in.
-Fixed mortgage rates are based on bond yields not the Bank of Canada rate.
-Bond yields are lower by 0.20% since the last rate cut on January 29.
-Some lenders have lowered their fixed rates a bit in the past couple weeks but we see them stabilizing in a tight range near current levels.
+Bond yields are unchanged today after this rate decision.
+Bond yields are exactly where they were after the last rate cut announcement on March 12.
+Some fixed mortgage rates are a bit lower since March, but we see them stabilizing in a tight range near current levels.
 Economic news and the outcome of the ever-changing tariff debate will have more impact on fixed rates than the Bank of Canada.

-The prime rate at the banks will now decline from the current 5.20% to 4.95%.
+The prime rate at the banks remains at 4.95%.

 You can read the Bank of Canada's full press release here -

-The next Bank of Canada rate announcement is scheduled for April 16, shortly after the next round of US tariffs are scheduled to arrive.
+The next Bank of Canada rate announcement is scheduled for June 4.

 The Canadian bank prime rate plays an important role in the country's financial system, serving as a benchmark rate for a variety of financial products.
 While the Bank of Canada does not directly set the prime rate, it does have an indirect influence on it through its monetary policy.
 Banks use the prime rate as a basis for setting interest rates on loans and lines of credit, and borrowers with these variable-rate products, such as variable-rate mortgages, are exposed to